Skip to main content

 What is Policy Management Software?

-Policy management software is a tool that helps organizations create, distribute, and manage company policies.
-HR professionals, compliance officers, and risk managers generally use these tools to ensure that policies are up-to-date and accessible.
+Policy management software is a digital tool that helps HR teams, compliance officers, and risk managers create, distribute, and track company policies in one centralized system.

 Features of Policy Management Software